dart-lang/site-www/src/dart-2.0.md

 Strong mode Dart is available as of Dart 1.15.
 To use strong mode in Dart 1.x,
-[you must enable it.](/guides/language/sound-dart#how-to-enable-strong-mode)
+[you must enable it.](/guides/language/sound-dart#how-to-enable-strong-mode) Note that runtime checks are not yet available in the Dart VM compiler.

 We have no other updates at this time.